Technology improves Reading

 During each of these stages, readers have different needs.

-6. Analytics can personalize reading mechanisms
+6. Analytics can personalize the mechanisms of reading

 7. Texts can be adjusted instantly

-8. Reading speed is more “visible”
+8. The reading speed is more “visible”